stephenlin35/PersonalWebsite/README.md

 * ~~Create Resume, Projects, and Contact page~~
 * ~~Optimize website~~
 * Create a Reading List for 2017
-* Finish editing Resume page
+* ~~Finish editing Resume page~~

-**NOTE**: I was going to post the complete website code on GitHub, however due to some security concerns involving the Contact page's mail code.
-Until I find a better solution, it will not be posted.
+~~**NOTE**: I was going to post the complete website code on GitHub, however due to some security concerns involving the Contact page's mail code.
+Until I find a better solution, it will not be posted.~~

+Website is not up and running at: www.stephenlin.info

+**NOTE**: There's still a couple bugs that appear in different screen solutions and browsers.